 The ICJ is a United Nations court that settles legal disputes between States.
 It cannot prosecute individuals, and only States can initiate legal proceedings.

 Why does the ICJ have jurisdiction over this case?

-On 11 November 2019, The Gambia – with the backing of the 57 members of the Organisation of Islamic Cooperation – filed a case before the International Court of Justice (ICJ) alleging that the crimes against the Rohingya in Rakhine State violate the Convention on the Prevention and Punishment of the Crime of Genocide (“Genocide Convention”).
-The Gambia brought the case under Article 9 of the Convention, which allows disputes between parties “relating to the responsibility of a State for genocide” to be submitted to the ICJ.
-Myanmar has been a party to the Genocide Convention since 1956.
+The ICJ has jurisdiction over disputes in relation to treaties that States have signed and ratified.
+The Gambia brought the case under Article 9 of the Convention on the Prevention and Punishment of the Crime of Genocide (“Genocide Convention”), which allows disputes between parties “relating to the responsibility of a State for genocide” to be submitted to the ICJ.
+Myanmar ratified the Genocide Convention in 1956.

 How is the Mechanism involved?